zszszsz/threadify.js/readme.md

 You can wake up all the threads waiting for a signal by **`sched.trigger(signal)`**.

 Here is an example where a thread waits for a callback.

+There is **no preemption** support in the package, which means a thread may only be interrupted by calling yield by itself.

+Which means, A thread will not be interrupted by outer worlds, instead, it will only be interrupted by itself.
 ````
 function* callbackTest(T) {
     var a = 0;